nextgis/docs_data/source/power_bi.rst

 .. _data_power_bi:

-How to upload text data into Power BI
+How to upload text data into Microsoft Power BI
 ===================================================

 * `Order data <https://data.nextgis.com/en/>`_ for your area of interest in CSV format.